astridx/meinblog/content/posts/joomla/35joomla-webservices.en.md

 A single Foo element: `curl -X GET /api/index.php/v1/foos/{foo_id}`
 Delete a Foo element: `curl -X DELETE /api/index.php/v1/foos/{foo_id}`

-For the following examples, I assume that your installation is located at `http://localhost/joomla-cms4` and that your user and password are `admin (Base64: YWRtaW46YWRtaW4=)`.
+For the following examples, I assume that your installation is located at `http://localhost/joomla-cms4` and that your user and password are `adminadminadmin (Base64: YWRtaW5hZG1pbmFkbWluOmFkbWluYWRtaW5hZG1pbg==)`.
 Change this if necessary.

 ### curl.haxx.de